B.A. Yale; Ph.D. Yale.

-Latin American Art; Pre-Columbian Art; Aztec Art; Colonial Cities; Native American Art and Art History Introduction
+Pre-Columbian Art; Aztec Art; Renaissance and Baroque in Latin America; Modern Latin American Art; Native American Art and Art History Introduction

-“Mesoamerican Cartography."
-The History of Cartography, vol. 2.3. ed.
+“Mesoamerican Cartography." in The History of Cartography, vol. 2.3. ed.
 D. Woodward and G. Malcolm Lewis (Chicago and London: University of Chicago Press, 1998), pp. 183-256.
-Volume was winner of the American Historical Association’s James Henry Breasted Prize for 1999. (view pdf)
+Volume was winner of the American Historical Association’s James Henry Breasted Prize for 1999.
+(View article.)

 “Mapping the Aztec Capital: The 1524 Nuremberg map of Tenochtitlan, Its Sources and Meanings.”
 Imago Mundi, vol. 50 (1998), pp. 1-22.

 The Mapping of New Spain: Indigenous Cartography and the Maps of the Relaciones Geográficas.
 Chicago and London: University of Chicago Press, 1996.
 Winner of the 1996 Nebenzahl Prize in the History of Cartography.
 Paperback edition, 2000.